smokpol/Square/README.md

 To ensure its modifiability it is a group of DLL files.

+It is currently on very early development state.
 # Authors
 It is **Not** developed or in any other way related to Square Open Source company, it is developed by me Smokpol (for now because any pull requests would be apreciated),